w3c/webref/packages/css/README.md

 The following guarantees are provided by this package:
 - All syntax values (the `value` keys) can be parsed by the version of [CSSTree](https://github.com/csstree/csstree) set in `peerDependencies` in `package.json`.
-- Feature names are unique per type provided that the `for` key is taken into account for functions and types.
+- Feature names (the `name` keys) are unique per type provided that the `for` key is also taken into account for functions and types.
+- All features have an `href` key that targets the CSS spec that defines the feature.
+When the feature is extended across CSS specs, this URL targets the base definition.

-Note: there is no guarantee that functions, properties and types referenced by other constructs actually exist.
+*Note:* there is no guarantee that functions, properties and types referenced by other constructs actually exist.
 The grammar is known to be incomplete.